 The aim of the capital scoring methodology is to ensure that the schemes that best fit the Council's priorities, within the funds available, are taken forward.
-A copy of the most recent scoring methodology is attached at Appendix A. Please note this will be amended going forward to reflect the new Gedling Plan subject to its approval.
-Scores are awarded based on:
+A copy of the most recent scoring methodology is attached at Appendix A scores are awarded based on:

 - the extent to which schemes meet the priorities identified.
 Weighting may be applied to the scores if Cabinet propose that a particular priority or ward area requires additional investment.
-No weighting has been applied in the development of the 2023/24 to 2027/28 programme; - Asset management priorities this section is used to prioritise Asset Management Fund items if bids to the fund exceed the budget allocation; - the measure of the financial impact of the scheme, where points are awarded for external funding, income generation, value for money, impact of risk, and generation of capital receipts.
+No weighting has been applied in the development of the 2024/25 to 2028/29 programme; - Asset management priorities this section is used to prioritise Asset Management Fund items if bids to the fund exceed the budget allocation; - the measure of the financial impact of the scheme, where points are awarded for external funding, income generation, value for money, impact of risk, and generation of capital receipts.

-The maximum score possible (excluding Asset Management Fund items) is 80 points.
+The maximum score possible (excluding Asset Management Fund items) is 61 points.
 The highest score would only be achievable if the scheme made a high contribution to all of the Council priorities together with a maximum positive financial impact in terms of value for money, funding/income generation and risk.
 The maximum available score is unlikely to be achieved by any individual scheme so scoring parameters are set, based on the level of contribution to priorities achieved, by which schemes are considered for inclusion in the proposed capital programme.

-For the 2023/24 to 2027/28 capital budget, the following score parameters have determined the schemes to be proposed for inclusion in the capital programme based on contribution to priorities:
+For the 2024/25 to 2028/29 capital budget, the following score parameters have determined the schemes to be proposed for inclusion in the capital programme based on contribution to priorities:

-Score Capital Programme Inclusion

-Greater than 25 points Automatic Proposal

-Between 15 and 25 points Include with Cabinet Support

-Less than 15 points Automatic Disregard
+Score Capital Programme Inclusion Greater than 30 points Automatic Proposal Less than 30 but are a satisfactory Requirement or an Health & Safety issue Between 15 and 30 points Include with Cabinet Support Less than 15 points Disregard or second consideration if compelling circumstances i.e. vital for continuation of service delivery of statutory functions etc.